dannycab/phy481msu_f2017/index.md

 #### Homework

-There will be a homework due every Friday at the start of class.
+There will be a homework due every Wednesday at the start of class.
 Late homework can't be accepted once solutions are posted - but, your lowest score will be dropped.
 Homework is exceedingly important for developing an understanding of the course material, not to mention building skills